Skip to Content

 Looking over to Lightning Lake and Mount Hozameen (with its peak in the clouds).

-After the switchback section the trail levels off for a few kilometers and rambles through the forest.
-At about the 7km mark you will reach the Frosty Creek campsite.
-This campsite has an outhouse, tent sites and a bear cache to store your food.
+This campsite has an outhouse, nine tent sites and a bear cache to store your food.
 It also has a rough dirt-floored emergency shelter.
 There is a small creek at the campground, but it may be totally dried up in the fall.
+You must make a reservation to camp here between late July and late October each year.

-After passing the campsite, the trail climbs steeply for another kilometer or so.
-It is around this point that you will begin to see the first larch trees.
-You’ll know you’ve arrived at the plateau when you spot an interpretive plaque about the larch trees.
+You’ll know you’ve arrived at the larch plateau when you spot an interpretive plaque about the larch trees.
 (There will also be big larch trees everywhere!).
 The trail rambles through the larches along the flattish plateau for about a kilometer before starting to climb again.
 If you don’t plan to climb Frosty Mountain, turn around here.

 Golden larches on Frosty Mountain.
 Hike to the gorgeous Frosty Mountain larches in British Columbia, Canada.
 Go hiking in the fall to the see the larch trees change colour in Manning Park, BC, Canada.